 DON'T WORRY I'M GOING NOW

-Well the wine has gone now.
-Either I'm a slow typist or a quick drinker.
-It's the former, hic, honest.
 All in all a good value, nice tasting wine or as in the slightly mutilated lyrics of a Neil Diamond song a 'Cracklin Rose'

 Listed on Ciao since: 02/06/2002